dcammue/JetrowebAttendence/README.md

   credentials: Username: dcammue Password: daniel07751

-  #### The Admin Dashboard is designed to allows admin to monetor the work sessions of every worker logged into application.
+  #### The Admin Dashboard is designed to allows admin to monetor the work sessions of every worker logged into the application.

   ### The admin dashboard contain; today's dashboard, all user dashboard, start and stop buttons, monthly pdf generate session.